vsrinivas/fuchsia/docs/the-book/package_metadata.md

 components loaded from the package.

 The `pkgfs` array contains a list of well-known paths within the pkgfs tree that are provided to the component.
-For example, if the string `packages` appears in the `pkgfs` array, then `/pkgfs/packages` will appear in the namespaces of components loaded from the package, providing access to all packages fully cached on the system.
+For example, if the string `versions` appears in the `pkgfs` array, then `/pkgfs/versions` will appear in the namespaces of components loaded from the package, providing access to all packages fully cached on the system.